Sometimes the best gift you can give — and receive — is when you help a friend.

 “$125.51.
 The exact amount Sean and Ryan calculated.
 But the clerk gave them $14.50 back instead of $14.49, the difference between what the shoes cost and the hundred and forty dollars they gave him.
 That way he avoided having to count out four pennies plus forty-five cents in small coins.
 So they saved an extra penny.
 They’ll tell my mom about that penny, too.
 You know, ‘a penny saved’ and all that.”

 We both were laughing as we walked across to Gott’s Roadside for lunch.
 I overheard the twins chuckling and talking about the reactions of the clerk and Chris about their arithmetic prowess.

 The twins ordered burgers medium rare, with bacon and cheddar cheese, lettuce and tomato, and guacamole, on a ciabatta roll.
 No mustard.
 No catsup.
 With a side of fries.
 With chocolate shakes.
 Chris and I ordered exactly the same thing.
 Yeah, the burgers were really, really messy to eat, but delicious.
-I don’t know about the other three, but when we finished I was totally stuffed.
+I don’t know about the twins and Chris, but when we finished I was totally stuffed.

 After we left Gott’s I checked the time.
 It was two forty-five.
 I asked, “Does anyone need to do some more shopping or are we through for the day?”

 Chris shook his head.
 Including mine, that was two ‘nos’ for more shopping.
 The twins shrugged their shoulders.
 I knew that meant they wanted to say something.